 Users of mental health services have high prevalence rates for low mental health wellbeing, low life satisfaction, and loneliness

 The paper found that users of mental health services had much higher prevalence rates of low mental health wellbeing than people who have not used these services.
 This was particularly true for people with a mental health referral or those claiming an incapacity benefit.
 “There were also significantly higher prevalence rates for low life satisfaction and loneliness in each case.
 This provides further evidence of the link between mental health, loneliness and overall life satisfaction.”

 The Mental Health and Addiction Inquiry was set up to:

 On 8 May 2018, Loneliness NZ read out a prepared statement to the Inquiry panel at the ‘meet the panel’ session held at Auckland City Hospital.
 This was followed by a detailed submission on 1 June 2018: Strategies for early intervention and prevention of mental illness in New Zealand.
 The written submission covered:

 For more details, the reader is referred to the original submission.

-The Mental Health Inquiry had over 5,700 submissions, following more than 400 meetings and 26 community forums.
+The Mental Health and Addiction Inquiry had over 5,700 submissions, following more than 400 meetings and 26 community forums.
 Given the interest, the Panel did not have the capacity to engage with us further.

 The final report referred to ‘loneliness’ a number of times, with no referrral to the ‘lonely’.
 The statements were: